 Homeowner John decides he wants to go solar so that he can own and produce his energy at home, instead of continuing to pay utility prices for electricity.

 The total cost of John's solar equipment comes out to $20,000.
 At the current ITC rate of 30%, John is eligible for a tax credit of $6,000 (20000 * 30%).
 For example purposes, let's assume that John's total tax liability for the year is $6,000.
 This works out differently based on John's tax scenario:

 John is a W-2 employee, or makes tax payments regularly throughout the year.
 He is used to getting a small tax refund when he files.

-Rather than owing Uncle Sam $6000 for that tax year, John only owed them $800 (6000 owed - 5200 credit), meaning that he was able to recoup a much larger portion of the tax contributions that he had made throughout the year from each paycheck.
+Rather than owing Uncle Sam $6000 for that tax year, John owed them $0 (6000 owed - 6000 credit), meaning that he was able to recoup all of the tax contributions that he had made throughout the year from each paycheck.

 John is self-employed and pays his taxes once per year.
 He is used to writing a check to the IRS when he files.